lambdablockchain/lambda-node/doc/getblocktemplatelight.md

 ### Appendix A - Historical context

-This specification is based on an adaptation by Bitcoin Cash Node of a concept originally implemented by BTC.com (at least as far as we know).
+This specification is based on an adaptation by Lambda Node of a concept originally implemented by BTC.com (at least as far as we know).
 The original implementation is available at [3].

-Bitcoin Unlimited has previously released a similar feature (in v1.4.0.0 of its client) consisting of two RPC calls called `getminingcandidate` and `submitminingsolution` [9].
+Lambda Unlimited has previously released a similar feature (in v1.4.0.0 of its client) consisting of two RPC calls called `getminingcandidate` and `submitminingsolution` [9].

-There is an ASCII diagram with additional explanations of the Merkle branch construction in the Bitcoin Cash Node source code [4].
+There is an ASCII diagram with additional explanations of the Merkle branch construction in the Lambda Node source code [4].

 ### Appendix B - Computation of Merkle root from coinbase + branch